-A prospectus in electronic format may be made available on the websites maintained by one or more of the underwriters or selling group members, if any, participating in this offering.
+Electronic Offer, Sale and Distribution of Shares.
+A prospectus in electronic format may be made available on the websites maintained by one or more of the underwriters or selling group members, if any, participating in this offering and one or more of the underwriters participating in this offering may distribute prospectuses electronically.
 The representatives may agree to allocate a number of shares to underwriters and selling group members for sale to their online brokerage account holders.
-Other than the prospectus in electronic format, the information on these websites in not part of this prospectus or the registration statement of which this prospectus forms a part, has not been approved or endorsed by us or any underwriter in its capacity as underwriter, and should not be relied upon by investors.
+Internet distributions will be allocated by the underwriters and selling group members that will make internet distributions on the same basis as other allocations.
+Other than the prospectus in electronic format, the information on these websites is not part of this prospectus or the registration statement of which this prospectus forms a part, has not been approved or endorsed by us or any underwriter in its capacity as underwriter, and should not be relied upon by investors.

-Under the rules of the National Association of Securities Dealers, Inc., or the NASD, Cowen and Company, LLC may be deemed to be an affiliate of us and/or may be deemed to have a conflict of interest with us.
+Qualified Independent Underwriter.
+Under the rules of the NASD, Cowen and Company, LLC may be deemed to be an affiliate of us and/or may be deemed to have a conflict of interest with us.
 Accordingly, the offering will be made in conformity with certain applicable provisions of NASD Rule 2720.
 Pursuant to those rules, the initial public offering price can be no higher than that recommended by a qualified independent underwriter, or QIU, which has participated in the preparation of this prospectus and performed its usual standard of due diligence with respect to this prospectus.
 CIBC World Markets Corp. has agreed to act as a QIU in respect of the offering.
 The initial public offering price of our common stock will not be higher than the price recommended by CIBC World Markets.
 CIBC World Markets will not receive any additional compensation for acting in this capacity in connection with the offering.
 We have agreed to indemnify CIBC World Markets against liabilities incurred in connection with acting as a QIU, including liabilities under the Securities Act.